-Under the RM Act, Regional Roads Victoria is the responsible road authority for declared arterial roads and freeways, while councils are the responsible road authority for municipal roads within their local responsible road authority for development and use of and within a road reserve, including occupation and/or construction works in, on or under a road.
+Under the RM Act, Regional Roads Victoria is the responsible road authority for declared arterial roads and freeways, while councils are the responsible road authority for municipal roads within their local government area.

-Consent may be required from the relevant
+Consent may be required from the relevant responsible road authority for development and use of and within a road reserve, including occupation and/or construction works in, on or under a road.

-Description Relevance the introduction of a Common Assessment Method, reducing duplication of effort across jurisdictions; and introduction of principles that include consideration of the rights and interests of Traditional Owners and the impacts on biodiversity.
-Wildlife Act 1975 The Wildlife Act 1975 establishes procedures to protect and conserve Victoria's wildlife.
-It specifically seeks to prohibit and regulate the conduct of persons engaged in activities concerning or related to wildlife.
-Section 28A of this Act empowers the secretary of DELWP (or delegate) to provide an individual written authorisation to capture and release wildlife.
-Such authorisation generally comes with strick terms and conditions which the individual must comply with.
-It may be required to relocate wildlife to a suitable habitat out of the construction footprint if potentially impacted by the works.
-Authorisation to do so from DELWP will be required.
-Fisheries Act 1995 The Fisheries Act 1995 provides a legislative framework for the regulation, management and conservation of Victorian fisheries.
-A person must not take fish from marine waters or inland waters; or use or possess recreational fishing equipment in or next to Victorian water unless authorised to do so by a licence.
-A person must not take fish for sale unless authorised to do so under this Act.
-It is not expected that fish will be taken from the river to allow for the proposed project works.
-The project includes provision for fish passage during construction Road Management Act 2004 The Road Management Act 2004 establishes the statutory framework for management of the Victorian road network by Regional Roads Victoria and councils to facilitate the coordination of the various uses of road reserve for roadways, pathways, infrastructure and similar purposes, for the purpose Any required alterations to the Murray Valley Highway or council roads leading to the site may require approval from the Roads Corporation or local council.
+Any required alterations to the Murray Valley Highway or council roads leading to the site may require approval from the Roads Corporation or local council.
+The construction footprint buffer of the area of investigation near Wood Wood shows a possible intrusion into the road reserve.
+However, it is unlikely that the actual construction footprint will extend into the road reserve.
 Proposed works to existing tracks within the Park will be undertaken in accordance with Parks Victoria requirements.

-road networks.

-government area.

-Description Relevance

 Traditional Owner Settlement Act 2010

 The Traditional Owner Settlement Act 2010 provides for an out-of-court settlement of native title.
 The Act allows the Victorian Government to recognise traditional owners and certain rights in Crown land.
 In return for entering into a settlement, traditional owners must agree to withdraw any native title claim, pursuant to the Native Title Act 1993 (Cth) and not to make any future native title claims.

 No Traditional Owner Settlement Agreements apply to the area of investigation.
-The Nyah-Vinifera Park has an extremely significant cultural landscape for the Wadi Wadi Indigenous Nation.
-Being Crown land the area could be subject to the Traditional Owner Settlement Act 2010 (TOSA) .

 Water Act 1989

 The Water Act 1989 allows for management of the state's water resources.
 The main purpose of the Act is to promote the equitable and efficient use of water resources, make sure water resources are conserved and properly managed for the benefit of all Victorians and increase community involvement in conserving and managing our water resources.

 The administration of the Act is shared between CMAs and water authorities.
 Any works in declared waterways under the Act requires either a licence under section 67 or a works on waterways permit, administered by CMAs under by-law.
-A licence under section 51 is required to take and use water.
+A licence under section 51 is required to take and use water

 There are no proposed works on declared waterways as part of this project.
-Works are required in one or more places on the southern Bank of the Murray River which is in NSW.
+Works are required on the southern Bank of the Murray which is under NSW jurisdiction.